 Summary of needs and considerations

-Within the scope of this document, data distribution is defined to be a service that maintains a directory of users and facilitates the delivery of select data to those users.
 In order to evaluate specific technologies, the analysis began by identifying the key stakeholder needs and considerations for data distribution.
 While the needs of ITS vary based on the specific information flow considered, an analysis of the Harmonized Architecture Reference for Technical Standards (HARTS, available at http://htg7.org) indicate that the industry needs data distribution technologies that can support:

 Confidentiality: Many of the defined communications require encryption meeting the requirements of FIPS 140-2 level 3.
 In some cases, the confidentiality must be maintained to the application entity (i.e., meaning the data distribution technology should not be able to decrypt the information).
 Additionally, some cases require intrusion detection and mitigation functions that can inspect data distribution messages.